Diversity Makes a Difference

 Would you prefer a school where the student body represents a blend of different ages and generations, or would you prefer a school where most students are the same age as you?

-The "traditional" college student is thought to be between the ages of 18-22.
-At Point University, 46.3% of students are in the age 18 to 22 bracket, compared to the national average of 60%.
+The typical student is between the ages of 18-21.
+At Point University, 46.3% of students are in the age 18 to 21 bracket, compared to the national average of 60%.
 We rank Point University #324 in the nation for student age diversity.

 Point University Age Diversity Chart